COURSE SCHEDULE

 INSTRUCTOR

-Reza Azin is a Professor of Reservoir and Chemical Process Engineering with over 25 years of experience in teaching and industry consultancy.
+Instructor is a Professor of Reservoir and Chemical Process Engineering with over 25 years of experience in teaching and industry consultancy.
 He specializes in oil and gas reservoirs, underground gas storage, PVT analysis and modeling, surface facility design, carbon management, and process simulation.

 His current research and industrial activities include carbon capture and sequestration (CCS), energy and exergy analysis in process industries, development of novel biomaterials for enhanced oil recovery (EOR), fluid flow in porous media, and chemical process simulation and optimization.
 He is also actively engaged in entrepreneurship and start-up development, focusing on business models, team building, and commercialization within the oil and gas sector.